 How to Report a deceased animal in the roadway

-To report a dead animal in the roadway, please call the Animal Control Officer, Lisa McKay at
+To report a dead animal in the roadway, please call the Animal Control Officer, Megan Drew at (508) 659-1290.

 Snow & Ice Removal Priorities: